keras-team/keras/TensorFlow_Issue_Template.md

-<em>Please make sure that this is a bug or a Feature Request and provide following information.</em>
+<em>Please make sure that this is a Bug or a Feature Request and provide following information.</em>

 **System information**
 -Have I written custom code (as opposed to using example directory):